Swiatek Brushes Aside Gauff To Win Second French Open Title - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 4th Jun, 2022 ) :Iga Swiatek cruised to her second French Open title by dominating teenager Coco Gauff in the final on Saturday, as the world number one claimed her 35th successive victory.

-The 21-year-old Polish star stormed to a 6-1, 6-3 win in only 68 minutes on Court Philippe Chatrier, equalling Venus Williams' record for the longest winning run by a woman in the 21st century.
+The 21-year-old Pole stormed to a 6-1, 6-3 win in only 68 minutes on Court Philippe Chatrier, equalling Venus Williams' record for the longest winning run by a woman in the 21st century.

 Swiatek celebrated her sixth straight title this year in the players' box with her friends and family.